 GPA of 3.0 or above in the last 60 semester units earned

-- GRE Analytical Writing Score of 4 or above by the time of application
+- GRE Analytical Writing Score of 4 or above by the time of application (must be taken within the past 5 years before admission)

 - Health related work or volunteer experience